 \subsubsection{Are Non-Standard Fairness Views Deliberate or Random?}

-A natural concern is that spectators classified as ``other'' might be randomly clicking through the survey rather than making deliberate choices.
-Four pieces of evidence argue against this possibility.
-First, unclassified spectators spend just as much time making their redistribution decisions as those who fit standard fairness ideal categories (Appendix Table~\ref{tab:other_time}).
-Second, they pass the embedded attention check at the same rate as other spectators.\footnote{In our data, $6.9$ percent of all spectators fail the attention check.
-A bivariate regression of an indicator for failing the attention check on the ``other ideal'' dummy yields a statistically insignificant $\hat\beta = -0.004$ ($p$-value = 0.88).} Third, the joint distribution of their redistribution choices across the luck and performance conditions shows systematic patterns rather than the uniform distribution we would expect from random clicking (discussed below).
-Fourth, our replication study with a different future elite---the Dyson students---finds similar rates of unclassified spectators (Section \ref{sec:replication}), suggesting this group represents meaningful preferences rather than careless responses.
+Spectators classified as ``other'' make deliberate choices rather than randomly clicking through the survey.
+Four pieces of evidence support this.
+First, unclassified spectators spend just as much time making their redistribution decisions as classified spectators (Appendix Table~\ref{tab:other_time}).
+Second, they pass the embedded attention check at the same rate as other spectators.\footnote{In our data, $\getval{attn_fail_pct}$ percent of all spectators fail the attention check.
+A bivariate regression of an indicator for failing the attention check on the ``other ideal'' dummy yields a statistically insignificant $\hat\beta = \getval{attn_other_beta}$ ($p = \getval{attn_other_p}$).} Third, the joint distribution of their redistribution choices across the luck and performance conditions shows systematic patterns rather than the uniform distribution we would expect from random clicking (discussed below).
+Fourth, our replication study with another future-elite sample---the Dyson students---finds similar rates of unclassified spectators (Section~\ref{sec:replication}).